f5devcentral/f5-agility-labs-sslviz/docs/class5/module1/lab6.rst

             ``tcpdump -nnni eth1 not arp and not icmp -X | egrep 'Agility'``

-   -  Since you are intercepting/decrypting https://www.google.com, you are able to see into the payload of this communication and therefore the grep filter you applied should display output when you search for ``'Agility 2020'`` in the browser, similar to the example below:
+   -  Since SSL Orchestrator is intercepting/decrypting https://www.google.com, you are able to see into the payload of this communication and therefore the grep filter you applied should display output when you search for ``'Agility 2020'`` in the browser, similar to the example below:

       |image20|

 .. |ff-f5labs-verified| image:: ../images/ff-f5labs-verified.png
    :width: 467px
    :height: 304px
-.. |image12| image:: ../images/image012.png
-   :width: 439px
-   :height: 322px
-.. |image13| image:: ../images/image013.png
-   :width: 1253px
-   :height: 591px
 .. |image20| image:: ../images/image020.png
    :width: 810px
    :height: 140px